yenchenlin/cosmos-predict2/documentations/inference_video2world.md

 This distributes the computation across multiple GPUs, with each GPU processing a subset of the video frames.
 The final video is automatically combined from the results of all GPUs.

+If using the 14B model, it is recommended to offload the prompt refiner model or guardrail models to CPU to save GPU memory (see [Using the 14B Model](#using-the-14b-model) for reference).

 > **Note:** Both parameters are required: `--nproc_per_node` tells PyTorch how many processes to launch, while `--num_gpus` tells the model how to distribute the workload.
 Using the same environment variable for both ensures they are synchronized.

 Important considerations for multi-GPU inference: